python/mypy/test-data/unit/README.md

     zzz: str  # E: Name 'zzz' already defined

 - no code here is executed, just type checked
-- `# flags: ` indicates which flags to use for this unit test
+- optional `# flags: ` indicates which flags to use for this unit test
 - `# E: abc...` indicates that this line should result in type check error with text "abc..."
 - note a space after `E:` and `flags:`
 - lines without `# E: ` should cause no type check errors
-- optional `[builtins]` tells the type checker to use stubs from the indicated file (see Fixtures section below)
+- optional `[builtins fixtures/...]` tells the type checker to use stubs from the indicated file (see Fixtures section below)
 - optional `[out]` is an alternative to the "# E:" notation: it indicates that any text after it contains the expected type checking error messages. usually, "E: " is preferred because it makes it easier to associate the